viapeople-inc/v-read-more-box/README.md

 # v-read-more-box
-Vue component - content is clipped at specified height, with an automatic read more control.
+Vue component - content is clipped at specified height, with an automatic "read more"/"read less" controls.

 You can wrap your content in ```<v-read-more-box>``` tag.
 The content will get clipped at ```max-height``` content.
 The user can click anywhere on the box to show the whole content, and click the "Read Less" control to collapse back.